anujtewari17/iaqualink-spa-control/README.md

 ```

+If `ICS_FEED_URL` is provided, the backend will fetch your Airbnb calendar and
+generate a unique 8‑digit code for each reservation using the start and end
+dates (e.g. `06250628`).
+Codes remain valid only during the stay and expire
+automatically after the end date.

 The admin key set in `ACCESS_KEY` lets your property manager access
-`/api/keys` to view active guest codes.
-Visit `/admin` with this key to see the
+`/api/keys` to view all current and upcoming codes.
+Visit `/admin` with this key
-management page.
+to see the management page.
+After running `npm run deploy` in the `frontend`
+folder, the compiled admin page can be found at `docs/admin/index.html`.

 ```